Katie Holmes' Son Is Possessed by a Creepy Doll in Excl. 'Brahms' Clip

 In this clip, debuting exclusively on ET, Holmes' Liza wanders into Jude's room and is disturbed two times over: First, she finds his journal, filled will increasingly more violent drawings and disturbing notes.
 And then when Jude appears behind, dressed in a suit only a creepy horror movie kid would wear.
 Watch the clip above.

-Brahms: The Boys II, directed by William Brent Bell and written by Stacey Menear, is in theaters Feb.
+Brahms: The Boy II, directed by William Brent Bell and written by Stacey Menear, is in theaters Feb.
 21.

 Watch the trailer for Brahms: The Boy II below.